issues addressed in parenting plan

 Your parenting plan most likely maps out who the child spends every holiday with.
 This includes biggies like Christmas and Thanksgiving, but also Memorial Day, Labor Day, and all the others.
 Maybe you like to go big on Arbor Day.

-Most include accommodations for special occasions and things like Father’s Day and Mother’s Day.
-An allotment of vacation time also usually makes an appearance.
-They often even contain specific transportation details, drug and alcohol restrictions, and many other elements.
+Most include accommodations for special occasions, such as Father’s Day and Mother’s Day.
+An allotment of vacation time is also usually included.
+They often include specific transportation details, drug and alcohol restrictions, and other elements.

 School Breaks And Vacations